jonsuh/hamburgers/README.md

 ### Label

 A label will help make it more obvious that it toggles a menu.
+It works with the 'button', 'div' and 'input checkbox'.

 ```html
 <button class="hamburger hamburger--collapse hamburger--with-label" type="button">